 Did the FBI misinterpret Silk Road?

-The US law enforcement authorities have discovered where it is Silk Road by finding a vulnerability.
-So they gained access to a server from a street that was not public.
-If others do the same, the government calls it a felony.silk road
+The US law enforcement authorities have discovered where it is Road by finding a vulnerability.
+So they accessed a server from a non-public route.
+If some others do the same, h he calls it a felony.silk road

 About 18 months ago, 27man Andrew Auernheimer was found guilty of conspiracy when he gained access to servers of Inc without the consent of the company.
 He was sentenced to 41 months in prison, with a fine and parole.

 The federal government recognizes the above as a felony, specifically “unauthorized access under the Electronic Fraud and Abuse Act.
 That's why we have to wonder if the same logic applies to the FBI, especially when it gained access to the servers of Silk Road on Tor.
-The government claims it gained access by following the leaked addresses because the was not set correctly.
+The government claims to have gained access by following the leaked addresses because the server was not properly configured.

 Professor Orin Kerr of George Washington University Law School, he wrote in the blog Volokh Conspiracy, that if Auernheimer was found guilty of unauthorized access, then that FBI is illegal, because he did exactly the same.